-Delivery is normally on Walking Floor Loads to most parts of England, Wales, Southern Scotland and Norther Ireland.
+Delivery is normally on Walking Floor Loads to most parts of England, Wales and Southern Scotland.
 Tyre walls are strapped into bundles for ease of handling.
-A full walking floor load will hold between between 1900 and 2160 tyre walls.
+A full walking floor load will hold between between 1900 and 2350 tyre walls.

 Each tyre wall will cover 1m2 of silage pit surface.
-Where a smaller quantity is required bundles can easily be handled with a fore-end loader and moved by tractor and trailer if you have neighbours who will split a load.
-Part loads or split loads are available in some areas.
+Where a smaller quantity is required and you have neighbours who will split a load, bundles can easily be handled with a fore-end loader and moved by tractor and trailer.

 Prices depend on load size and geographical location.
 But to give an indication tyre walls are cheaper than silage nets and last up to 50 years whereas nets last for up to 10 years.